CambridgeshireQuakers/CambridgeshireQuakers.github.io/meetings/jesus-lane/room-hire.md

 Use of Kitchen |
 --|
-Tea or coffee once                                      | £5.60
+Tea or coffee once                                      | £5.75
-Tea or coffee more than once                            | £10.90 Serving a prepared meal and tea or coffee               | £10.90 Cooking and serving a meal and tea or coffee throughout | £22.15 Tea/coffee provided                                     | £1.50 per serving
+Tea or coffee more than once                            | £11.25 Serving a prepared meal and tea or coffee               | £12.00 Cooking and serving a meal and tea or coffee throughout | £22.70 Tea/coffee provided                                     | £2.50 per serving

 Other |
 --|
+Hire of digital projector                   | £5.75
-Hire of digital projector | £5.50
+Hire of digital projector plus sound system | £11.00

 </div>